-Axial Biotherapeutics is a biopharmaceutical company harnessing the link between the human gut microbiome and the Central Nervous System (CNS) to develop a new class of therapeutics to improve the quality of life for people with CNS diseases and disorders.
+Axial Biotherapeutics is a clinical stage biopharmaceutical company harnessing the gut-brain axis to develop novel Central Nervous System (CNS) Therapeutics to improve the quality of life for people with CNS diseases and disorders.

 Axial’s scientific co-founder, Sarkis K. Mazmanian, Ph.D., and researchers from the California Institute of Technology (Caltech) discovered a novel, causal link between the gut microbiome and Parkinson’s Disease (PD) and Autism Spectrum Disorder (ASD).
 In a PD mouse model, gut bacteria were shown to promote hallmark disease processes including motor and gastrointestinal (GI) dysfunction and inflammation of the nervous system resulting in alpha synuclein aggregation (both in the gut and brain).
 Further, colonization with microbiota from PD patients in PD mice enhances physical (motor and GI) impairments compared to microbiota transplants from healthy human donors.
 Evaluation of organisms and genes over-represented in the PD microbiome resulted in the identification of a druggable pathway that is sufficient to induce motor and GI symptoms and brain pathology in a validated disease model of PD.